Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 - run on schedule instead of every push
 - add caching later once students understand the basic workflow

+If you saw warnings about Sonatype OSS Index credentials, this guide intentionally disables that analyzer with `--disableOssIndex` so the workflow stays focused on NVD-based scanning.

 ### DAST cannot connect